-> Zilles’ inspiration came from necessity: at the University of Illinois, where Zilles is an Associate Professor, engineering class sizes can reach 2000 students, making proctoring exams, dealing with conflicts, and grading extremely difficult.
+Zilles’ inspiration came from necessity: at the University of Illinois, where Zilles is an Associate Professor, many lower level engineering classes have hundreds of students, making proctoring exams, dealing with conflicts, and grading extremely difficult.
 As such, classes offer infrequent testing opportunities: often just a midterm and final, which has been shown to detract from a student’s learning.

 The CBTF consists of two parts: the physical computer lab and the innovative software, PrairieLearn LMS.
 In designing the computer lab, Zilles held security as a primary concern.
 Multiple proctors supervise the lab backed up by security cameras, seating for exams is random and interleaved, and Internet access is restricted.
 Using a computer lab also provides flexibility for students: the exam can be given asynchronously, allowing students to schedule the exam for the time slot that suits them best.